Learn How to Keep Track of Time and Work Hours

 And you can keep track of how much time you spend working in various ways, not only with the use of time tracking software.

-However, if you are more of a traditionalist, you may want to use simple timesheets, for example, Excel or paper timesheets.
+However, if you are more of a traditionalist, you may want to use simple timesheets for keeping track of hours, for example, Excel or paper timesheets.
 In spite of its simplicity, it may not be a good idea to use a spreadsheet unless you use ready

-What Is Your Favorite Way to Track Time?
+What Is Your Favorite Way to Track Time Spent At Work?

 There are many productivity and time tracking apps, both mobile and desktop, which are helpful in monitoring and keeping track of work time.
 Before you decide to use any of them, make sure it corresponds to your business needs.

 You can easily experiment and play with tools, methods, and gadgets.
 Also, there are plenty of people who are experts on time management and whose advice can help you in your work.
-You can read books, blogs, and learn how to effectively track time.
+You can read books, blogs, and learn how to track time effectively.

 Also, try to establish your own routines and strategies because you are the only person who truly knows your work style.
 If you’re willing to implement changes and maintain consistency, your productivity will skyrocket.